fsmosca/combat/README.md

 * Supports fen/epd and pgn files as a source of opening start positions.
 * Can adjudicate games based on winning score.
 * Can read engine settings from combat.json file or cutechess engines.json file.
+* Can run engine vs engine match based from match.ini file that is without using the command line options and flags.

 ### Limitations
 * Can only run engine vs engine match.